StackThrower/multithreading-concurrency-prototypes/README.md

 * Implement producer, which will generate and post randomly messages to the queue.
 * Implement consumer, which will consume messages on specific topic and log to the console message payload.
 * (Optional) Application should create several consumers and producers that run in parallel.

+### Task4 - Simple Object Pool
+Create simple object pool with support for multithreaded environment.
+No any extra inheritance, polymorphism or generics needed here, just implementation of simple class